-After processing your subtitle and FCPXML files in Subvert, your footage clips will transform into compound clips containing subtitles.
+After processing your subtitle and FCPXML files in Subvert, your footage clips will transform into compound clips containing captions or titles.
 With markers and keywords, you can read the transcript text right in your browser.

-Subtitles come along with the clip and appear in the viewer.
-Show or hide all subtitles instantly by changing the visibility of their role in the timeline index window.
+Captions come along with the source footage and appear in the viewer.
+Show or hide all captions instantly by changing the visibility of their role in the timeline index window.

 After your project is finished, export an FCPXML and bring that into Subvert.
-The app will detect the subtitles (or any title with a specified role) and create a properly timed subtitle file for final delivery from the edited project.
+The app will detect the captions (or any title with a specified role) and create a properly timed SRT or SBV subtitle file for final delivery from the edited project.

 your transcript and subtitle workflow as you see fit.

 Subvert can import SRT, SBV, Avid DS, and regular transcript files in plain text and MS Word formats.